Ummubeyy/OfflineAnime/specification sheet.md

 - Advanced search capabilities

 7. Recommendations and Related Videos
-- Algorithm for suggesting videos
+- Algorithm for suggesting videos (if the user is ok)
 - Related videos section
 - Personalized recommendations